shakhmin/App-Growth-Engine-iOS-SDK/README.md

 # Sample Application

-This library inlucdes a sample application to guide you in development.
+This library includes a sample application to guide you in development.